CRStefano/KWFEEF/README.md

 # The Mind as an Information Filter

-*A thermodynamic account of why adaptive systems choose to know less.*

-> Ignorance, in a system that must pay to think, is not a failure.
-It can be the optimum.

----

 ## The idea

+It all started with a research project I undertook between my first and second years of studying philosophy at the University of Turin.
+I had become fascinated by the philosophy of mind and had started reading a lot about it.
-Start from a fact everyone half-knows but rarely takes seriously: **information costs energy.** A brain is metabolically expensive.
+Now, years later, I wanted to take it seriously.
+So I’d say let’s start from a fact everyone half-knows but rarely takes seriously: **information costs energy.** A brain is metabolically expensive.
 Every bit a nervous system acquires, holds, and refreshes is paid for in ATP — and that energy could have gone to staying alive instead.

 So here is the question this project is about.
 If knowing the world costs energy, and that energy is subtracted from survival, **how much of the world should a living thing actually bother to represent?**

-The answer is *not* "as much as possible."
+Contrary to what you might think (and many people do think this), the answer is *not* "as much as possible."
 That is what information theory would tell you if information were free.
 It isn't.
-The right answer is a trade-off, and this repo works it out — formally, then in code, then in plain language.
+Period.
+The right answer is a trade-off, and this repo works it out, formally, then in code, then in plain language.

 The punchline, which I did not expect when I started: the optimal agent deliberately **throws information away**, sitting *below* the point where it would have everything it needs.
 Ignorance turns out to be a thermodynamic achievement, not a cognitive deficit.